 If you’ve already booked a Qantas flight, you can also check how many Qantas Points a business class upgrade would set you back: and using the Roo’s calculator is incredibly straightforward.

 Calculate how many Qantas Points, status credits you can earn

-Checking the potential rewards of any given flight using Qantas’ frequent flyer calculator is as easy as clicking where you’re flying from, and where you’re headed:
+Checking the potential rewards of any given flight using the Qantas frequent flyer calculator is as easy as clicking where you’re flying from, and where you’re headed:

-As part of the search, you can also select the type of fare you’re planning to book, but here’s a tip: if you set this to ‘Discount Economy’, you’ll see all of the possible earning rates for your chosen route on the results page.
+As part of the search, you can select the type of fare you’re planning to book to earn points, but here’s a tip: if you set this to ‘Discount Economy’, you’ll see all of the possible earning rates for your chosen route in the results.

 If you select a higher category, like ‘Flexible Economy’, you won’t be shown any of the lower-tiered earning rates, like Discount Economy, which makes it harder to compare all your options.

 After entering a route, you’ll also get the option to choose which airline’s flight code you’d like to look up.